Putting Disabled Children In The Picture

 Is this something that only illustrators need to think about?

 No, this issue must be tackled across the board by the whole publishing industry.
-It’s no use the illustrator depicting a disabled character if the editor doesn’t see the relevance, and then the sales team questions it and suggests it will somehow hinder sales – the end result is that the illustrator gives up.
+It?s no use the illustrator depicting a disabled character if the editor doesn?t see the relevance, and then the sales team questions it and suggests it will somehow hinder sales ? the end result is that the illustrator gives up.
 In The Picture is aimed at everyone in the book world.

-I don’t know how to depict a disabled child.
+I don?t know how to depict a disabled child.
 How do you show this when the image is probably going to be reduced and be quite small?

 Clearly there are challenges but the resources on this website are designed to make it easier to do this.
 And, after all, illustrations include tiny details like buttons on shirts.
 Children can be very observant as anyone who has shared a book with a young child can testify.
 Also, we notice things that are important to us.
-In The Picture has developed an information sheet to assist you to start including disabled children in pictures - click here to download a copy [241KB word document].

 What about children with hidden impairments?

-Isn’t it all political correctness gone mad?
+Isn?t it all political correctness gone mad?

 Disability has lagged behind race and gender in its fight for equality despite an emerging legal framework.
 Disabled children are still not considered part of our diversity.
 Scope has highlighted the issues of disablism with its Time to Get Equal campaign.